Africa Roundup: Jumia’s post-IPO earnings, Gokada’s $5.3M raise, Facebook’s fake-news purge, Joe Montana’s fintech investment – TechCrunch

 DHL went live with the digital retail app in April, bringing more than 200 U.S. and U.K. sellers — from Neiman Marcus to Carters — online to African consumers.

-Africa eShop operates using startup MallforAfrica.com’s white label fulfillment service, Link Commerce.
+Africa eShop operates using startup MallforAfrica.com’s white-label fulfillment service, Link Commerce.

 There’s a competitive e-commerce scenario brewing between the two platforms.
 DHL Africa eShop touts itself as “Africa’s Largest Online Shopping Platform.”
 Jumia said, “We believe that our platform is the largest e-commerce marketplace in Africa,” in its SEC F-1 filing.